Generlate/Handbook/Org_Chart.md

 ## [Executive]() <!-- is this supposed to have a link? -->

+-   Unfilled positions:
+    -   Chief Financial Officer
+    -   Chief Development Officer
--   Unfilled positions: Chief Financial Officer, Chief Development Officer, Chief Sales Officer and Chief Support Officer
+    -   Chief Sales Officer
+    -   Chief Support Officer

 Helpful links: - Executive team and hiring plan <!-- is this supposed to have a link? -->

 ## [Development]() <!-- is this supposed to have a link? -->

+-   Unfilled Positions:
--   Unfilled Positions: Director of Development
+    -   Director of Development
     -   Front End Engineer
     -   Back end Engineer
     -   Machine Learning Engineer